shiroyang/EyeTracker/README.md

+# psychopy Branch

+This `psychopy` branch is exclusively designed for integrating [PsychoPy](https://www.psychopy.org/) with the Tobii eye tracker.

+In this case, we assume you have gathered the raw eye movement data and PsychoPy data.

+Please refer to the `EM_Analysis` folder only.

+**NEVER MERGE THIS BRANCH WITH THE MAIN BRANCH.**

 # Eye Movement Data Analysis System Design

 This document outlines the system design for analyzing raw eye movement data.
 The system will be implemented using Python with the class name `EyeMovement`.
 Below are the specifications for the system, detailing the input data format, hardware configuration, and the analytic approach to categorize eye movement.